 - They can’t tell you everything.
 When your service member heads off to boot camp, they are entering a world that you may not be familiar with.
 It is natural to want to learn what they are doing so you can stay connected.
 However, there are some aspects of military service that can only be shared with those who have “a need to know.”
 This is for your service member’s safety and the success of their mission.
 So be prepared to not be told everything, and appreciate what they are able to share.

 - There are rules for “in uniform” behavior.
 Your service member will be expected to carry themselves in a specific way when in uniform.
 Military uniform etiquette varies by service branch and often restricts public displays of affection, how and when they eat, when they wear their hat, even whether or not they can carry an umbrella.
+Members also need to know the difference between uniforms and when to wear them.
 Ask your service member about these rules.

 - There are lots of resources available.
 In addition to military benefits such as health care and education help, the Department of Defense and each branch of service has many resources to ease transition to military life, including help with physical conditioning, housing, recreation and finances.